-In Assisted Hatching, the technician will use a laser or a mild acid to make controlled cuts on the shell of the embryo, enabling hatching to take place, thereby improving the chance of pregnancy.
+The technician will use a laser or a mild acid to make controlled cuts on the shell of the embryo, enabling hatching to take place, thereby improving the chance of pregnancy.

-Can I choose to get help from Assisted Hatching?
+Can I choose to get help?

 “Assisted hatching is not chosen by the patient, but recommended by the doctor on a case-by-case basis,” says Dr Chia Choy May of Thomson Fertility Clinic, Singapore.
 She explains that it is usually recommended to older women, who fail to fall pregnant despite repeated embryo transfers with good quality embryos.

-Assisted Hatching also benefits patients with elevated levels of follicle stimulating hormone(FSH).
+This method also benefits patients with elevated levels of follicle stimulating hormone(FSH).